RedlineREDLINE

 What it means: The number on the listing is not the number on the bank draft.
 Mandatory monthly fees stack on top, and "from time to time at Landlord's discretion" means they can move.

-In 2025 the FTC settled with Greystar (the largest US apartment manager) for $23 million over exactly this practice, and with Invitation Homes for $48 million over hidden mandatory fees stacked on advertised rent.
+In 2025 the FTC settled with Greystar (the largest US apartment manager) for $24 million over exactly this practice, and with Invitation Homes for $47.2 million over hidden mandatory fees stacked on advertised rent (444,131 individual refunds were issued under the consent order).
 In December 2025 the FTC sent warning letters to 13 property management software vendors.
-In January 2026 it opened a rulemaking on rental junk fees.
+On January 30, 2026, the FTC submitted a draft Advance Notice of Proposed Rulemaking on rental junk fees to OMB.
+On March 12, 2026, the ANPRM was published in the Federal Register, with public comments closing April 13, 2026.
+The likely direction of the rule is a "total price" standard: the most prominent price quoted to a renter must reflect all mandatory costs.

 3. The clause that asks you to waive your right to sue